rust-lang/rust/active/0000-conventions-galore.md

 This RFC proposes to amend the convention to further say: if there is a single method that is the dominant functionality of the trait, consider using the same name for the trait itself.
-This is already the case for `Clone` and `Show`, for example.
+This is already the case for `Clone` and `ToCStr`, for example.

 According to these rules, `Encodable` should be `Encode`.